 - A legalized copy of his/ her passport;

 - A Resolution on establishment in Serbia and appointment of the constitutive documents’ signatories;

 - Completed forms for registering the Foundation with the Trade Register in Serbia;

 - Completed application forms for bank account opening (if applicable);

 - Other forms may also be required.

 We will gladly consult you on filling out all the forms.
-When necessary, we will provide completed form samples.
+When necessary, we will provide completed drafts for your signature.

-The price of the CFPP establishment service is 9,250 EUR.
-The price includes:
+The price of the CFPP establishment service includes: